 In order to really crack the cover letter and make sure it’s not forgotten, your last paragraph needs to be memorable.
 Your future employer needs to remember you.
 So you need to explain why you’re amazing, what it is about you that makes you think you can do a great job.

 Here’s an example: “I consider myself to be a dedicated, hardworking individual who will do well in this job.”

 This is the paragraph where you mention any other details that are relevant for the job.
-If there is a branch in France and you speak French, that’s something worth mentioning.
+If the company has many clients in France and you speak French, that’s something worth mentioning.
 If there’s an editorial aspect to the job and you’ve edited in the past, tell them.

 Think of it this way: most employers don’t finish cover letters.
-But yours has.
+But yours has got them hooked.
 You’ve gotten them to this point, you need to end with a big bang.
 A reason for them to remember you.

 So you’ve told them why you want to apply.